In this section

 The FiO2 inspired will vary depending on the patient's inspiratory flow, mask fit/size and patient's respiratory rate.
 At RCH both simple face masks (in various sizes) and tracheostomy masks are available.

-The minimum flow rate through any face mask or tracheostomy mask is 4 LPM as this prevents the possibility of CO2 accumulation, CO2 re-breathing and drowsiness.
+The minimum flow rate through any face mask or tracheostomy mask is 4 LPM as this prevents the possibility of CO2 accumulation and CO2 re-breathing.
 Select a mask which best fits from the child's bridge of nose to the cleft of jaw, and adjust the nose clip and head strap to secure in place.

-Oxygen (via intact upper airway) via a simple face mask at flow rates of 4LPM does not require routine humidification.
-However, as compressed gas is drying and may damage the tracheal mucosa humidification might be indicated/appropriate for patients with secretions retention, or discomfort.
+Oxygen (via intact upper airway) via a simple face mask at flow rates of 4LPM does not routinely require humidification.
+However, as compressed gas is drying and may damage the tracheal mucosa humidification might be indicated/appropriate for patients with increased/thickened secretions, secretion retention, or for generalized discomfort and compliance.
 Additionally in some conditions (eg. Asthma), the inhalation of dry gases can compound bronchoconstriction.

-A nebuliser mask or tracheostomy mask with a mask interface adaptor is intended for use with an AIRVO 2 Humidifier.
-A tracheostomy direct connection may be used with an AIRVO 2 Humidifier.
-The AIRVO 2 Humidifier flow rate should be set to meet or exceed the patient's entire ventilatory demand, to ensure the desired FiO2 is actually inspired by the patient.
+A nebuliser mask, tracheostomy mask with a mask interface adaptor (Fisher&Paykel RT013), or Tracheostomy Direct Connection (Fisher&Paykel OPT870) are intended for use with the AIRVO 2 Humidifier.
+The AIRVO 2 Humidifier flow rate should be set to meet or exceed the patient’s entire ventilatory demand, to ensure the desired FiO2 is actually inspired by the patient.
 This system is useful in accurately delivering concentrations of oxygen (21 – 95%).
-Patients who require an FiO2 greater than 50% require medical review.
-With both systems, as the gas flow is > 4LPM re-breathing of expired gas is not a potential problem.
-Therefore this system reduces the risk of carbon dioxide retention.
-NOTE: While a specific FiO2 is delivered to the patient the FiO2 that is actually inspired by the patient (ie what the patient actually receives) varies depending on:
+Patients who require an FiO2 greater than 50% require PICU medical review.

-A non-rebreathing face mask is a mask with an oxygen reservoir bag that has a one-way valve system which prevents exhaled gases mixing with fresh gas flow.
+A non-rebreathing face mask has an oxygen reservoir bag and one-way valve system which prevents exhaled gases mixing with fresh gas flow.
 The non-rebreathing mask system may also have a valve on the side ports of the mask which prevents entrainment of room air into the mask.
 These masks are not commonly used but a non-rebreathing mask can provide higher concentration of FiO2 (> 60%) than is able to be provided with a standard face mask (which is approximately 40% - 50%)

 Considerations when using a non-rebreathing face mask

-Tracheostomy HME - Heat Moisture Exchanger (Swedish nose filter) with oxygen attachment
+Tracheostomy HME - Heat Moisture Exchange (HME) with oxygen attachment

 In spontaneously breathing tracheostomy patients who require oxygen flow rates of less than 4 LPM there are two options available: